FrostyX/frostyx.github.io/_drafts/copr-rpmbuild.md

 The basic usage is straightforward

-	copr-rpmbuild <task-id>
+	copr-rpmbuild --build-id <id> --chroot <name>

-This will obtain a task (wait, what is _task_?
-[Read further](#)) from [Copr](#) and attempt to build RPM package into `/var/lib/copr-rpmbuild/results/` directory.
+This will obtain a task definition from Copr and attempt to build RPM package into `/var/lib/copr-rpmbuild/results/` directory.
 Except from the binary package itself, there are also generated mock configs and logs.

 If you are interested only in SRPM package, use

-	copr-rpmbuild --srpm <build-id>
+	copr-rpmbuild --srpm --build-id <id>

+## Disclaimer

+Did I got you on the buzzword _reproducible builds_?
+Well, let me clarify what does it mean in this context.
+Copr stores a definition of every build.
+We call such definition a _build task_ and it contains information needed to create a desired buildroot and produce a package in it.
+For instance there is a name of mock chroot that should be used, what repositories should be allowed there, what packages should be installed, ... and of course information about what is going to be built in it.

+The meaning of _reproducing_ a build is creating a local build from the same task as the original one.
+It is not guaranteed that the output will always be a 100% same.
+It may vary when using a different mock version or nonstandard configuration on client side and in situations when the package operates with build timestamp of itself.

 ## Configuration

 When no other config is specified, the pre-installed `/etc/copr-rpmbuild/main.ini` is used.
-This is also a configuration used in Copr stack.
-You can specify different config file by `--config <path>` parameter.
+This is also a configuration file used in Copr stack.
+You can specify a different config file by `--config <path>` parameter.
 Such config doesn't necessarily have to contain all the possible options, just the ones that you want to change.
 Let me suggest two alternative configurations

 ### User-friendly paths

-Do not touch to system directories.
+Do not touch system directories.

 	[main]
 	resultdir = ~/copr-rpmbuild/results